Tranzakt/Visual-Laravel/README.md

    but my own attempts failed due to frequent bugs and a very-low productivity UX.)

-2. Greater productivity for experienced developers - even with the level of utility functionality provided by Laravel, Eloquent etc., coding a Laravel project still requires using the same definitions to code multiple coordinated sets of code (e.g. migrations/factories/seeds/models/tests or routes/views/controllers/tests etc.).
+2. Greater productivity for experienced developers - even with the level of utility functionality provided by Laravel, Eloquent etc., coding a Laravel project still requires writing coordinated pieces of code in several places as part of the same functionality
+   (e.g. migrations/factories/seeds/models/tests or routes/views/controllers/tests etc.).
    Using a single application model to generate all these files should deliver significant efficiencies.
-   This will depend on having an excellent, performant UX, which makes creating the model easy.
+   This will depend on having an excellent, highly performant UX, which makes creating the application easy.

 3. Improved code quality - auto-generated code can be made to conform to a range of coding best practices, can generate code that you might not take the time to create if you were coding manually